 ‘Send in the Clowns’ was a late addition to A Little Night Music.
 The song was famously written in two days during rehearsals for the original production, specifically composed for the vocal capabilities of Glynis Johns, who created the role of Desirée.
 Sondheim noted: “Glynis had a lovely, crystal voice, but sustaining notes was not her thing.
 I wanted to write short phrases, so I wrote a song full of questions."

 The ode to unrequited love quickly became the composer’s first popular hit, with covers by the likes of Frank Sinatra, Shirley Bassey, and Bing Crosby.
 Folk singer Judy Collins’ cover version won Song of the Year at the 1976 Grammy Awards, and Sondheim even wrote additional lyrics to the song for Barbra Streisand’s 1985 recording for The Broadway Album.

-The role of Desirée has starred a rich line-up of the world’s best singing actresses and will be performed by much-loved songbird Ali McGregor in Victorian Opera’s upcoming production.
+The role of Desirée has starred a rich line-up of the world’s best singing actresses and was performed by much-loved songbird Ali McGregor in Victorian Opera’s production.